Highway 3 Ale Trail

 It's peaks to prairies and pilsners to IPAs—the Highway 3 Ale Trail is as stunning as your brewmeister's latest special edition dry-hopped NEPA!

 So load up your car, thank your designated driver (again and often!), and start exploring.
-Don't worry, drivers; along with the scenery, the Southern Alberta Ale Trail breweries serve up food and drink options to keep you focused on Fun.
+Drivers, along with the scenery, the Southern Alberta Ale Trail serves up food and drink for all.

 Enjoy the Entire Ale Trail!